nqtung/osdu-uom/README.md

 }
 ```

-This first unit listed is defined as the _base unit for the quantity.
+The first unit listed is defined as the _base unit for the quantity.

-A unit is defined with a name, a symbol, a display symbol and factors to convert it to the base unit
+A _unit_ is defined with its _name_, a _symbol_, a _display symbol_ and factors to convert it to the base unit
 of the quantity, like:

 ```JSON